youtube/cobalt/cobalt/site/docs/development/setup-linux.md

 ## Build and Run Cobalt

-1. Build the code by navigating to the `src` directory in your new `cobalt` directory and running the following command.
+1. Build the code running the following command in the top-level `cobalt` directory.
 You must specify a platform when running this command.
 On Ubuntu Linux, the canonical platform is `linux-x64x11`.

     You can also use the `-C` command-line flag to specify a `build_type`.
     Valid build types are `debug`, `devel`, `qa`, and `gold`.
 If you